hRJ06/Diamond-Price-Prediction/readme.md

 - `application.py`: This is the Flask application file responsible for hosting the web application.

-- `notebooks`: This directory contains Jupyter notebooks used for data exploration, visualization and model training .
+- `Notebook`: This directory contains Jupyter notebooks used for data exploration, visualization and model training .
 The `data` folder within this directory contains the dataset used for this project.

 - `setup.py`: This is the setup file for the project, which may include additional configuration settings.